 I was able to get in contact with Konrad Waliszewski, CEO of TripScout and a “modern day Marco Polo” per Forbes magazine, to better understand his vision for TripScout.
 Konrad says it all, “I want travelers to be able to experience the local side of a city and travel on their terms.
 Sure, we’ll make sure you see a few “must-see” sites, but we want you to also eat at the best local spots, find the best neighborhood bars, drink great coffee, and learn the stories that make each city so unique.
 We’re building the app that we want as modern travelers and it’s been a fun journey.
 We have dozens of new cities launching soon and some product features in the works that will make it even easier to personalize and share your travel experience.”

 Konrad has extended an offer to the Analytical Traveler community to download a free city guide using promo code: analyticaltraveler.
-If you take advantage of this, which I highly recommend, please share your experience by leaving a comment in this post and provide an AppStore review here or a Google Play review here.
+If you take advantage of this, which I highly recommend, please share your experience by leaving a comment in this post and provide an AppStore review here.
 Please also share your experience and view on guides versus tours in the comment section below.

 If you liked this post, please join the Analytical Traveler community.